 Nellie Bly-“The Best Reporter in America”

 Anne Brown Adams was the daughter of the abolitionist John Brown and a campaigner for women’s rights.
-In 1880s, she wrote that “men have been taught that they are absolute monarchs in their families.”
-Elizabeth Cochrane (known to family as Pink and, later, by the pen name Nellie Bly) was brought into this male-dominated world in 1864 or 1865; record keeping seems to have been a bit spotty.
+In the 1880s, she wrote that “men have been taught that they are absolute monarchs in their families.”
+Elizabeth Cochrane (known to her family as Pink and, later, by the pen name Nellie Bly) was brought into this male-dominated world in 1864 or 1865; record keeping seems to have been a bit sloppy.

 Elizabeth was one of 14 children in her family and her father died when she was six.
 Single moms had a rough time in the Victorian age just as many still do today.
 Elizabeth’s mother married again, this time to an abusive drunk.

 Divorce followed and the family moved to Pittsburgh and always struggled because of a lack of money.
 They scratched out a living by taking in boarders.

 One Erasmus Wilson wrote pieces for The Pittsburgh Dispatch under the moniker “Quiet Observer.”
 In 1885, he penned an editorial entitled “What Are Girls Good For?”
 He answered his own question with a sexist rant of the barefoot-and-pregnant-in-the-kitchen genre.
 Women should not even think about working, their role was to “… make the home a little paradise, herself playing the part of an angel.”

 (Of course, no man in a position of power would make such derogatory remarks about a woman today.
 Oh, wait …)